Segment Security

 all segments.

-- This command shows the MSS-Group configuration for the default VRF instance
+- This command displays the MSS-Group configuration for the default VRF

-- This command shows the MSS-Group configuration for the camera
+- This command displays the MSS-Group configuration for the

 applications.

-- This command shows information for the policy
+- This command displays information for the policy

 policy-drop-all.